-- More than 1.2 million Missouri residents are enrolled in Medicare.
+- More than 1.2 million residents are enrolled in Medicare in Missouri.

-- 31 percent of Missouri Medicare beneficiaries select Medicare Advantage plans.
+- Forty percent percent of Missouri Medicare beneficiaries use a Medicare Advantage plan.

-- Residents in Missouri can select from between six and 33 Medicare Advantage plans in 2019, depending on where they live.
+- Residents in Missouri can select from between nine and 40 Medicare Advantage plan options in 2020, depending on health plan service areas.

-- Missouri law allows Medigap enrollees to switch to a different plan (at the same coverage level) during their anniversary window.
+- Missouri law allows Medigap enrollees to change Medicare insurance plans (at the same coverage level) during their anniversary window.

 - Missouri law guarantees access to Medigap plans for enrollees under age 65, and rates are equal to the weighted average rates for people age 65+.

-- About 45 percent of Missouri Medicare beneficiaries have stand-alone Part D prescription coverage, but Part D coverage integrated with Medicare Advantage plans is gaining in popularity.
+- About 42 percent of Missouri Medicare beneficiaries have stand-alone Part D prescription coverage, but Part D coverage integrated with Medicare Advantage plans is gaining in popularity.

-- Per-enrollee Medicare spending in Missouri is roughly the same as the national average.
+- Per-enrollee spending for Medicare in Missouri is roughly the same as the national average.

 Medicare enrollment in Missouri

-82 percent of Missouri’s Medicare beneficiaries are eligible due to being at least 65 years old, while 18 percent are eligible due to a disability that lasts at least two years (people with ALS or end-stage renal disease do not have to wait two years for Medicare enrollment).
-Nationwide, 85 percent of Medicare beneficiaries are eligible due to age and 16 percent are eligible due to disability.
+82 percent of those filing for Medicare benefits in Missouri are eligible due to being at least 65 years old, while 18 percent are eligible due to a disability that lasts at least two years (people with ALS or end-stage renal disease do not have to wait two years for Medicare enrollment).
+Nationwide, 85 percent of Medicare beneficiaries are eligible due to age and 15 percent are eligible due to disability.

 Medigap in Missouri: Extensive consumer protections

-But federal rules do not allow for any sort of annual open enrollment period for Medigap (like the annual open enrollment period that applies to Part D and Medicare Advantage), nor to federal rules guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.
+But federal rules do not allow for any sort of annual open enrollment period for Medigap (like the annual open enrollment period that applies to Medicare Part D plans and Medicare Advantage plans), nor to federal rules guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.

 So in most states, people do not have a chance to switch to a new Medigap plan on a guaranteed-issue basis after their initial enrollment window ends.
-But Missouri’s “anniversary rule” allows enrollees an annual opportunity to switch from one Medigap insurer to another (as long as both plans are the same letter; for example, from one Plan G to another Plan G) on a guaranteed-issue basis during a window that starts 30 days before the plan anniversary date and continues for 30 days after it.
+But Missouri’s “anniversary rule” allows enrollees an annual opportunity to change from one Medigap insurer to another (as long as both plans are the same letter; for example, from one Plan G to another Plan G) on a guaranteed-issue basis during a window that starts 30 days before the plan anniversary date and continues for 30 days after it.
 So there’s essentially a two-month period each year during which people with Medigap coverage can switch to a different Medigap plan (with the same coverage level as their current plan).
 This window is different for each enrollee, since it’s based on the date they initially got their plan.

 In many states, premiums are two to four times more expensive for people under 65; in Missouri, most insurers’ rates for people under 65 are not more than 35 percent higher than the rates that apply to people who are 65.
 This is because Missouri regulates how much Medigap insurers can charge under-65 enrollees: According to the terms of Missouri’s Code of State Regulations [see 20 CSR 400-3.650(11)(E)(1)(B)], under-65 Medigap rates for each insurer must be equal to the “weighted average aged premium rate.”
 This document shows how that’s calculated, but it essentially means that people under the age of 65 will end up paying premiums that are higher, but not significantly higher, than the rates charged for a 65-year-old.

 Original Medicare does not cover outpatient prescription drugs.
-But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer to supplement Medicare coverage), or a Medicare Part D plan.
+Avenues for Medicare beneficiaries to secure needed prescription drug coverage include Medicaid, an employer-sponsored plan (offered by a current or former employer to supplement Medicare coverage), or a Medicare Part D plan.
 Medicare Part D coverage can be obtained with a stand-alone prescription drug plan (PDP) or as part of a Medicare Advantage plan that includes Part D coverage, also known as a MA-PD plan.
 Ninety percent of Medicare Advantage plans provide integrated Part D coverage.

-For 2019 coverage, there are 26 stand-alone Part D plans available in Missouri, with premiums ranging from $13 to $102 per month.
+For 2020 coverage, there are 28 stand-alone Medicare Part D plans available in Missouri, with premiums ranging from $13 to $89 per month.

 Medicare spending in Missouri

-You can read more about Medicare in Missouri in our state Medicare guide.
-You can also contact CLAIM, the Missouri State Health Insurance Assistance Program that’s set up to help Missouri residents navigate various Medicare programs.
+- Contact CLAIM, the Missouri State Health Insurance Assistance Program that’s set up to help Missouri residents navigate various Medicare programs.
 Visit the CLAIM website or call 1-800-390-3330.